About Consent Management

 Clean up inactive profiles.

 Identify inactive profiles and unsubscribe or delete them.
 You can also create segments for these profiles and exclude them from receiving your emails.
+Profiles that match a segment can also be exported in order to unsubscribe or delete them via the File Import Wizard.

 Re-engage your inactive profiles.